Generalizations of Koga's version of the Wiener-Ikehara theorem: Introduction

 Very recently \cite{Koga2021}, Koga has obtained an interesting generalization of this version of the Wiener-Ikehara theorem with $L^{1}_{loc}$-boundary behavior, where only the boundary properties of the real part of the Laplace transform are needed.
 His result also weakens the non-decreasing hypothesis on $S$ to log-linear slow decrease, a Tauberian condition that was introduced and studied in \cite{D-V2016,zhang2019} and that is intimately connected with exact Wiener-Ikehara theorems, that is, complete Laplace transform characterizations of the asymptotic behavior \eqref{conclusion W-I}.
 We call a function $S$ \emph{log-linearly slowly decreasing} (at $\infty$) if for each $\varepsilon$ there are $h,x_0>0$ such that

 Koga's main motivation to establish a novel version of the Wiener-Ikehara theorem was to provide a Dirichlet series generalization of the Kolmogorov-Erd\H{o}s-Feller-Pollard renewal theorem \cite{EFP1949,Kolmogorov1936} (cf. \cite[Sections XIII.3 and XIII.11]{FellerBook1}).
-Moreover, he also obtained a Tauberian theorem for power series and applied it to give a new proof of the classical Kolmogorov-Erd\H{o}s-Feller-Pollard renewal theorem.
-Upon a minor reformulation (cf. Remark \ref{KWI rm 6.1}), Koga's Tauberian theorem for Laplace transforms reads:
+Moreover, he also obtained a Tauberian theorem for power series and applied it to give a new proof of the classical quoted renewal theorem.
+Upon a minor reformulation (cf. Remark \ref{KWI rm 6.2}), Koga's Tauberian theorem for Laplace transforms reads:

 \begin{theorem}[{\cite[Theorem 2]{Koga2021}}] Let $S\in L^{1}_{loc}[0,\infty)$ be log-linearly slowly decreasing and satisfy

 Let $U(s)=\Re e\:\mathcal{L}\{S;s\}$.
 Assume there are $\lambda>0$ and $g\in L^{1}(-\lambda,\lambda)$ such that